 Shooting Star Lodge: Our full report

-Shooting Star Lodge was built by an engaging and welcoming Tanzanian couple and stands on top of a coral cliff, affording stunning views of the powdery-white Kiwengwa Beach, and is a firm favourite amongst our travellers.
-It was built and is run by an engaging and very welcoming Tanzanian called Elly, his lovely English wife Lesley and their 6-year old son, Jacob.
-It attracts a real mix of characters, who usually come together around the bar area during the day and in the evening – the result is a lovely social atmosphere.
+Shooting Star Lodge was built by an engaging and welcoming Tanzanian couple and stands on top of a coral ...... cliff, with stunning views of the powdery-white Kiwengwa Beach.
+It attracts a real mix of characters, who usually come together around the bar area during the day and in the evening, resulting in a lovely social atmosphere.

-The central lounge bar is the main hub area - there are lots of cushion covered booths to sit in on either side of a walk-way which leads to the pool.
-The bar is behind this area and people tend to congregate around here before and after dinner for a few drinks from the well stocked bar.
+The central lounge bar is the main hub area, with lots of brightly coloured cushion-covered booths to sit in on either side of a walk-way which leads to the pool.
+The bar is behind this area and people tend to congregate around here before and after dinner for a few drinks.
 Next to this is the dining area and further outdoor seating area with furniture constructed from coconut palm.
 You might want to challenge someone to the traditional Zanzibari game of bao on one of the lodge's boards.
-On one occasion, we ate out on the decking in the open air overlooking the pool - while others chose to sit under the thatch.
-The food was very good - although not outstanding, and the service was friendly.
+On one occasion, we ate out on the decking in the open air overlooking the pool, while others chose to sit under the thatch.
+The food was tasty, and the service was friendly.

-In front of the dining area at Shooting Star Lodge is the beautiful horse-shoe infinity pool.
-It really is hard to tell where the pool ends and the sea begins - although it can be difficult to get a spot on one of the loungers around here at busy times.
-However, there are plenty of loungers down on the white sandy beach to relax on if you prefer a slightly more private spot.
+In front of the dining area at Shooting Star Lodge is the beautiful horseshoe-shaped infinity pool.
+It can be difficult to get a spot on one of the loungers around here at busy times.
+However, there are plenty of loungers down on the white sandy beach itself if you prefer a slightly more private spot.
 When the tide is in it's lovely to swim in the ocean from here, and when it's out, the exposed reef is an interesting walk.
-There is also a small beach bar where you can get some drinks or enjoy a lunch.
+There is also a small beach bar, the Starfish Bar, where you can get some drinks or enjoy a lunch.
 The beach at Shooting Star is located below a coral cliff, and can be accessed by a winding path leading down from the dining area - about a 5 minute walk from the rooms.

 Shooting Star Lodge can arrange diving and snorkeling trips with the nearby PADI centre at Bluebay Beach Resort.
-We were collected from Shooting Star and dropped back in time for lunch after doing a double dive on the beautiful Mnemba atoll.
+On a previous visit we were collected from Shooting Star and dropped back in time for lunch after doing a double dive on the beautiful Mnemba atoll.
 Shooting Star can also offer a range of other activities, such a sunset dhow cruise around the coastline.
-Other resorts along the beach can offer catamaran and windsurfing hire and fishing trips (usually catch and release).
+Other resorts along the beach can offer catamaran and windsurfing hire and fishing trips (usually on a catch and release basis).

-There are three different types of rooms - Garden Suites are the most simple and basic, with Sea-view Cottages being a bit more spacious.
-Just over a year ago two new private suites were finished - the Kusi Suite and the Kaskazi Suite - these are really something special and allow one of the few views of the sunset on the east coast.
+- There are also two private suites - the Kusi and Kaskazi Suites - these are quite special.
 Shooting Star also has two day rooms which are available for use free of charge.